aleksandra-mileva/cocktails-angular-app/README.md

 - Observables for asynchronous data handling
 - RxJS operators
 - Lifecycle hooks** (`ngOnInit` and `ngOnChanges`)
-- Custom Pipe → `SafeUrlPipe` in order to embed youtube videos
+- Custom Pipe → `SafeUrlPipe` in order to embed YouTube videos
 - Pagination
 - Animations applied to enhance UI transitions
 - Confirmation modals for deleting cocktails and comments